davide-castro20/FEUP-LBAW-Wiki/er.md

 ![Main Wireflow](./images/mainWireflow.png)
 Figure 3: Main Wireflow

 This is the wireflow for the main features of our website.
 The wireflow presents how the different users utilize our website.
-The user's flow is represented by a grey arrow, the authenticated users is represented by a green arrow, a guest is represented by an orange arrow and finally the admins are represented by a blue arrow
+The user's flow is represented by a grey arrow, the authenticated users is represented by a green arrow, a guest is represented by an orange arrow and finally the admins are represented by a blue arrow.
+The wireflow for each individual one is presented below.

 ![Footer Wireflow](./images/footerWireFlow.png)
 Figure 4: Footer Wireflow